The Fake Translation Saga

 Nirukta 5.13-14 “Urvashi is (the name of) a naiad, (so called because) she pervades wide regions (uru + as- to pervade ‘), or she pervades by means of thighs [Sexual Intercourse] …On seeing her, the seminal fluid of Mitra and Varuna fell down…O Vasistha,thou art certainly the son of Mitra and Varuna.
 Brahman, O Brahman, thou wert born from the mind of Urvasi.
 (Thou art) the drop that fellin divine fervour.”

-English translation by Devi Chand is also a re-translation of Swami Dayanand’s Hindi Bhashya and I have also mentioned the Hindi translation by Dayanand.
-Griffith translates it as,
+The English translation by Devi Chand is likewise a retranslation of Swami Dayanand’s Hindi Bhashya.
+I have also cited Dayanand’s original Hindi rendering for clarity.
+Griffith, however, translates the verse as follows.

 Yajur Veda 19.71 “Indra, with waters’ foam didst thou wrench off the head of Namuchi, Subduing all contending hosts.”
 Tr.
 Ralph T.H.
 Griffith